-The risk of the structure of the Certificates is that the amount of the Exercise Amount is linked to the performance of the Underlying.
+The risk of the structure of the Certificates is that the Exercise Date and the amount of the Exercise Amount are linked to the performance of the Underlying.
 The performance of the Underlying may vary over time or not develop in accordance with the investor's expectations.
 This structure involves the risk for the investor that the invested capital will not be fully recovered in all cases.
 The capital loss may assume considerable dimensions and the entire investment may be lost.
-Loss of the entire investment would result if the Reference Price has declined to zero.
+Loss of the entire investment would result if the Reference Price on the Last Valuation Date has declined to zero.